-Designing a bedroom in the French country style can seem pretty intimidating at first, especially if you’re looking at all the perfectly styled rooms on Pinterest.
+Designing a French country bedroom can seem pretty intimidating at first, especially if you’re looking at all the perfectly styled rooms on Pinterest.
 Those rooms may look perfect and impossible to achieve in your own home, but it’s really not.
-Here are some good tips for creating a beautifully elegant, beautifully welcoming bedroom space in the French country style!
+Here are some good tips for creating a beautifully elegant, beautifully welcoming French country bedroom!

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 You can read my full disclosure policy here.